 As America plays a larger role in the global economy, lawmakers at every level rely on skilled economists to help them shape policies and laws to benefit their constituents.
 Many state legislators use economic forecasts to justify tax breaks or other benefits that can lure major employers or manufacturers to their areas.
 Lawmakers on Capitol Hill employ staff economists to forecast the effects of new regulations on international trade, tax revenue, and unemployment benefits.

 Skills of Successful Economists

 During their degree programs, economics majors develop a set of core skills that help them succeed at any job in their field.
 These core competencies allow professional economists to work in a variety of roles in the academic, corporate, and government arenas.

-- Data acquisition skills: Economists rely on their ability to ferret out raw data from numerous sources to make accurate projections and recommendations.
+- Data acquisition skills: Economists rely on their ability to ferret out raw data from numerous sources to make accurate projections.
 Not only must economists learn how to gather data from official reports and sources, they must develop the personal relationships and skills necessary to get accurate data, especially when that data could result in a negative analysis of a company or a policy.

 - Competency in various data analysis techniques: Economists must be able to see between the lines to uncover patterns and relationships between seemingly unconnected sets of numbers.
 The best economists can find relationships between almost anything, which has led to some of the most important economic policy breakthroughs of the last century.

 - Critical thinking skills: Economists routinely look beyond the ways that numbers add up to realize the deepest connections between pieces of information.
 Frequently, skilled economists set out to study a specific area only to reveal even more significant ramifications and applications of their work.